ci1xgk/Fellowship_Webpage/LISFLOOD8.0.md

 ### DG2-RANS-k-ε solver with GPU acceletation to simulate viscous turbulent shallow vortical flows

 A turbulent shallow vortical flow simulator has also been added to LISLFOOD-FP.
 It adapts the DG2 numerical method to solve Reynolds-Average Navier-Stokes (RANS) Equations based on the k-ε turbulence model and incorporates further robustness treatments to preserve the positivity of the turbulence fluctuations.
 It is accelerated on the multicore CPU and the GPU.
-This new solver is overviewed in a [Kesserwani et al. 2025](https://drive.google.com/file/d/1sAFAi5Ri9xs5Tm-6NFQXF4Fy1LpuyQ4J/view?usp=sharing) and guidance for running it on LISFLOOD-FP is available in the following section: [*"Using the DG2-RANS-k-ε solver in LISFLOOD-FP"*](DG2_RANS.md).
+This new solver is overviewed in a [Kesserwani et al. 2025](https://drive.google.com/file/d/1x_8bgTIGzJzF_qTEDYUzbu82NsGrxpev/view?usp=sharing), published with guidance for running it on LISFLOOD-FP is available in the following section: [*"Using the DG2-RANS-k-ε solver in LISFLOOD-FP"*](DG2_RANS.md).

 The rest of this page includes instructions on how to download, install and run the code of LISFLOOD-FP 8.0 for using the uniform grid DG2 and FV1 solvers.